 In threat detection applications, dedicated AIs are trained on industry-standard Threat Image Projection (TIP) images whilst enhancing the overall detection capability by recognising non-threat specific differences between threat/no threat image data.
 It is a proven approach that has parallels in the use of AI to analyse and identify anomalies in medical images.

-The emergence of auto-encoders to learn what normal looks like and then raise alerts when abnormal patterns are detected is transforming our capability, as ultimately this approach overcomes the issues with traditional methods as a way to keep pace with emerging threats as well as those we have seen before.
+An advanced AI approach which learns a single class of normal baggage, then alerts to any deviation from that normal is transforming our capability, as ultimately this approach overcomes the issues with traditional methods as a way to keep pace with emerging threats as well as those we have seen before.

 We are collaborating with government bodies and leading industry partners, building very large image data sets with which to train our neural networks.